 At least once a year, the Board of Directors approves the work plans (including the audit plan) and reviews the annual reports prepared by the corporate control functions (Compliance, Internal Audit and Risk Management), as well as examining and approving that prepared by the Anti-Money Laundering function.
+With particular reference to this latter function, the Board of Directors assesses, at least once a year, its activity and the adequacy of the human and technical resources assigned to it, also in the light of the periodic audit carried out by the Internal Audit function.
 The Board also approves the long-term audit plan.